Implementing PCA

 5 Step 3: Perform PCA

-bscale = FALSE, # Don't scale (SNPs same units)
+scale. = FALSE, # Don't divide by SD (SNPs share the same scale)

 ncomponents = 20, # Compute first 20 PCs

-threads = 4, # Use 4 threads (adjust to your CPU)
+threads = 4, # Adjust to your CPU core count

 overwrite = TRUE